ross-walendziak/FAANG-CAPM-Analysis/README.md

 # Model Building:
 * All beta estimates were completed using simple linear regression.
-  * The the dependent variable is the monthly return sequence of the individual stock returns.
+  * The  dependent variable is the monthly return sequence of the individual stock returns.
-  * The explanatory variable is the montly return sequence of market returns minus the period specific risk-free-rate.
+  * The explanatory variable is the monthly return sequence of market returns minus the period specific risk-free-rate.

 # Model Results:
 * All alpha estimates are very close to zero and are statistically insignificant.